-The LM15851 device is a wideband sampling and digital tuning device.
+The ADC12J1600 and ADC12J2700 devices are a wideband sampling and digital tuning device.
 The ADC input captures input signals from DC to greater than 3 GHz.
 The DDC performs digital-down conversion and programmable decimation filtering, and outputs complex (15 bit I and 15 bit Q) data.
+In DDC Bypass Mode (Decimation = 1) the raw 12 bit ADC data is also available.
 The resulting output data is output on the JESD204B data interface for capture by the downstream capture or processing device.
 Most frequency-domain applications benefit from DDC capability to select the desired frequency band and provide only the necessary bandwidth of output data, minimizing the required number of data signals.
+Time domain applications generally require the raw 12-bit ADC output data provided by the DDC bypass feature.